OfficeDev/office-js-docs/reference/excel/chartgridlinesformat.md

-# ChartGridlinesFormat object (JavaScript API for Excel)
+# ChartGridlinesFormat Object (JavaScript API for Excel)

+_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_

 Encapsulates the format properties for chart gridlines.